• Skip to main content

 The known world was quick to learn that Louis XIV did not take his marital vows seriously and Versailles became an often used refuge for his lovers.
 He wanted his escape to be a very romantic one so he began to quickly remodel and make both interior and exterior upgrades.

 The most notable and visible upgrades were to the gardens which were rivaled by none.
-André Le Nôtre, the gardener, was depicted in the show Versailles but rather inaccurately.
-He would have been much more “stately” than his low-level representation.
-He was very likely the greatest landscape architect ever lived.
+André Le Nôtre, the gardener, was depicted in the show Versailles but rather inaccurately. e would have been much more stately than his low-level representation and is likely the greatest landscape architect who ever lived.

 1678 – 1715 | The Versailles We Know